VachaLab/qq-manual/src/standard_job.md

 ERROR       Detected qq runtime files in the submission directory.
 Submission aborted.
 ```

 This behavior is intentional. qq enforces a one-job-per-directory policy to promote reproducibility and maintain organized workflows.
-Each job should reside in its own dedicated directory.
+Each job should reside in its own dedicated directory. (*You can always override this policy by using `qq clear --force` but that is not recommended.*)

 If your previous job crashed or was terminated and you wish to rerun it, you can remove the existing qq runtime files using [`qq clear`](qq_clear.md).

+> Even analysis jobs that operate on results from earlier runs are recommended to be submitted from their own directories.
+Although qq copies only the files and directories located in the job’s input directory by default, you can explicitly include additional files or directories using the `--include` option of [`qq submit`](qq_submit.md).
+These included items are copied to the working directory for the duration of the job, but they are **not** copied back after job completion.
+This allows you to maintain a clean one-job-per-directory workflow while still accessing any extra data your analysis requires.
+>
+> Example directory structure:
+> `simulation/1_run` → directory for the simulation job
+> `simulation/2_analysis` → directory for the analysis job, submitted with `--include ../1_run`

 ## Additional notes